tomca12/Production-Data-Analyser/README.md

 Function that builds on top of the make_barplot function.
 It allows to use a table instead of sample names (can be used for describing each sample by genes modified, etc.).
 It generates a barplot from the calcualted plot data and uses most the same parameters as make_barplot function.

 ##### Parameters:
 `tableData` - required parameter - a csv file that specifies that should be in the x axis description table.
 First row is the list of sample names.
 Only samples appearing in the table will be displayed.
-`output_name=None` - name for saving the barplot, typically with .png format `title=None` - specifies the graph title `per_OD=False` - is True if the graph should have the concentrations normalised per measured optical density ('OD', must be specified as an column in the input file)
+`output_name=None` - name for saving the barplot, typically with .png format
+`title=None` - specifies the graph title
+`per_OD=False` - is True if the graph should have the concentrations normalised per measured optical density ('OD', must be specified as an column in the input file)
 `remove_blank=None` - if True, will ignore all samples that have 'blank' in the name.
 Used by default if per_OD is True as otherwise the graphs look distorted for blanks
-`ylabel=None` - specifies the y asix label `fig_height=None` - specifies the saved figure height `fig_width=None` - specifies saved figure width `palette='muted'` - allows choosing from pre-defined Seaborn palettes by their Seaborn names `plot_data_exp=None` -  name for export of the the plot data table for thegraph as csv `ylim_max=None` - changes the maximum value shown on y axis.
+`ylabel=None` - specifies the y asix label
+`fig_height=None` - specifies the saved figure height
+`fig_width=None` - specifies saved figure width
+`palette='muted'` - allows choosing from pre-defined Seaborn palettes by their Seaborn names
+`plot_data_exp=None` -  name for export of the the plot data table for thegraph as csv
+`ylim_max=None` - changes the maximum value shown on y axis.
 Especially useful if visualising significance as asterisks as they are usually too close to the edge of the graph by default
 `draw_legend=True` - if False, no legend will be drawn

 ### make_barplot_sns
 `MSData.make_barplot_sns(output_name, names_txt=None)`

 A method that makes simpler similar graphs using Seaborn.
 In some cases, it is smoother and looks nicer but offers less flexibility

 ##### Parameters:
-`output_name` - specifies the output file name, usually in .png `names_txt=None` - a lost of text file with names, analogous to make_barplot'''
+`output_name` - specifies the output file name, usually in .png
+`names_txt=None` - a lost of text file with names, analogous to make_barplot

 ### export_dataframe
 `MSData.export_dataframe(filename)`